Kyllingene/gens/README.md

 you nice, simple, sequential ID's in a thread-safe manner, no strings attached.
 But since when was programming strictly useful?

+The one thing this provides over a global ID generator is basic generational information.
+Each `Id` keeps track of its parent and its depth, allowing you to compare ID's for depth and trace a lineage back to the root.

 ## Why's it so big?

 Each `Id` is 32 bytes to avoid collisions.
-If you're certain that you're done creating children from a given `Id`, you can convert it into a `u128` to half that size.
+If you're certain that you're done creating children from a given `Id`, you can convert it into its final `u128` to half that size via `.id()`.

-Note that this is a one-way operation: you cannot turn a `u128` back into an `Id`, since that would likely lead to duplicates and bad times.
+Note that this is a one-way operation: you cannot turn a `u128` back into an `Id`, since information is lost in the process (e.g. generational information).

 The one exception is with feature `serde`: it enables [`serde`] support.
 Note that this serialization loses no information, it serializes the whole `Id` and